ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 Once we have our variables assigned, we can rename them in the same expression.
 However, we'll leave this for later.

 ## 3. Function parameters
-Another extremely useful application consists of designing objects containing function parameters, and then deconstructing them inside the actual function.
-This is called as parameter packing/unpacking, and can be of use whenever we have functions with a considerable amount of arguments.
+Another useful application consists of designing objects containing function parameters and then deconstructing them inside the actual function.
+This is called parameter packing/unpacking and can be useful whenever we have functions with many arguments.

-We can declare a simple function, and pass its parameters in an object by using the following syntax:
+We can declare a simple function and pass its parameters into an object by using the following syntax:

 ##### **Code**
 ```JavaScript